Slattery's Hurricane: Plot

 Milne has Slattery fly him to a remote Caribbean island, where Milne has a heart attack.
 Slattery tries to save his life on the flight back, and discovers that Milne is smuggling drugs, taped to his chest.
 Milne dies and Slattery keeps the "parcel".
 Dolores telephones him and warns him again to get out, but he gets drunk instead.
 Gregory beats him up to get back the "parcel", but Slattery counters with a warning that he has hidden information about the smuggling ring in a safe deposit box, should anything happen to him.

 The Navy unexpectedly awards Slattery the Navy Cross for his wartime heroics.
-Dolores attends the ceremony, but when she sees Slattery embrace Aggie afterwards, collapses and is hospitalized in a psychiatric ward for "pharmacopsychosis," or drug addiction.
+Dolores attends the ceremony but collapses when she sees Slattery embrace Aggie.
+Delores is hospitalized in a psychiatric ward for "pharmacopsychosis," or drug addiction.
 Slattery is called in by her doctor and castigated for his role in her illness.
 He leaves his Navy Cross with Dolores and goes to Aggie's to end the relationship.
-A drunken Hobby is there, however, having discovered the affair.
+A drunken Hobby is there, having discovered the affair.
 He beats an unresisting Will, but is ordered to report for a hurricane mission.
 Slattery sees that Hobby is in no condition to fly the mission and knocks him out to prevent it.
-He then steals his employer's plane and flies into the storm...
+He then steals his employer's plane and flies into the storm.

 Slattery flies into the eye of the hurricane and reports its position.
 His warning is instrumental in saving Miami from serious loss of life and property, but in returning to Miami, he loses an engine.
 Believing he will crash, he also radios the tower about the location of the drug-smuggling information.
 When the aircraft does crash, he unexpectedly survives.
-Slattery is accepted back on active duty, and by Dolores.
+Slattery is accepted back on active duty, and he and Delores reconcile.